Dhiraj792/Placement-Prediction-using-Machine-Learning/README.md

 Model achieves good accuracy on the test data.

-Visualization clearly shows how CGPA and IQ impact placement chances.
+Visualisation clearly shows how CGPA and IQ impact placement chances.

 Easy to extend with additional features or new algorithms.